 - Activated charcoal

 The more abrasive the toothpaste, the more effective it is likely to be at stain removal.
-However, too much abrasiveness can start to wear away tooth enamel, and this can actually make your teeth appear more yellow.
+However, too much abrasiveness can start to wear away tooth enamel, and this can actually make your teeth look yellow.

 Next, most whitening toothpastes have some kind of whitening agent that breaks down and dissolves stains.
 Baking soda is a natural stain remover, but toothpastes can also contain peroxides – albeit in much lower concentrations than in teeth whitening kits.